imagej/imagej.github.io/pages/TrakEM2_tutorials.md

 ## Video tutorial on adding sections/layers to an existing project

-![TrakEM2 adding layers to existing project](Screenshot-TrakEM2-tutorial-add-layers.png
+![TrakEM2 adding layers to existing project](/images/pages/Screenshot-TrakEM2-tutorial-add-layers.png
-"TrakEM2 adding layers to existing project")
+"TrakEM2 adding layers to existing project")"

 [Here](TrakEM2_add_more_sections/layers_tutorial "wikilink") you will learn how to: